Not if we prepare.

-I think you raise a very good point.
+I think you raise an excellent point.

 And one of those drawbacks is progress.